Tara

 Movies and the Mythic Imagination

-Using Films in Depth Psychology
+Using Film in Depth Psychology

-The course explores uses of movies to increase understanding of emotional life.
-It is an introduction to how popular culture can reflect adult psychological challenges.
-The plots and characters in movies reflect a broad range of human concerns and difficulties.
-The training includes how to detect psychological themes in stories as presented on screen - and how to use examples from movies in discussions of personal issues.
-Examples illustrate the value of modeling actions on those of significant fictional characters such as heroes, mentors and allies.
+The training focuses on detecting psychological themes in cinema - and how to use examples from movies in discussions of personal issues.
+Examples illustrate the value of modeling actions on those of significant fictional characters such as seekers, mentors and allies.
 Discussion points out parallels between dreamwork and cinematherapy.
-The seminar also considers how movies can show individuals that others face the same problems.

 Learning Objectives

-Assess which movies might be useful in mirroring psychological experiences
+• Assess which movies might be useful in mirroring psychological experiences.

 Day Schedule

-10:00 am - Introduction to archetypal symbolism in films
+10:00 Introduction to archetypal symbolism in films

 - The cinema narrative as window to the unconscious